CardiacModelling/model-reduction-manifold-boundaries/README.md

 This repository contains scripts for ion channel model reduction using the manifold boundary approximation method (MBAM) and parameter inference using [Myokit](http://myokit.org) and [PINTS](https://github.com/pints-team/pints) modules in Python.
 This code is associated with the paper:

 ***"Ion channel model reduction using manifold boundaries".*** *Royal Society Interface*.
-Whittaker, D. G., Wang, J., Shuttleworth, J. G., Venkateshappa, R., Kemp, J. M., Claydon, T. W., Mirams, G. R. (2022)
+Whittaker, D.G., Wang, J., Shuttleworth, J.G., Venkateshappa, R., Kemp, J.M., Claydon, T.W., Mirams, G.R.
+(2022)

 ## Prerequisites
 It is recommended to install libraries and run this repository's scripts in a virtual environment to avoid version conflicts between different projects.